Legoland Dubai

 MINILAND

 Miniland is the centrepiece of every Legoland theme park.
-This zone always consists of huge structures and monuments, entirely built out of Lego bricks.
+This zone consists of huge structures and monuments, entirely built out of Lego bricks.
 Miniland usually focuses on famous landmarks from the park’s region.
-On the American West Coast, the skylines of San Francisco and Las Vegas were rebuilt and the emphasis is on Scandinavian sights in Billund.
-Here at Legoland Dubai, the Middle East is especially well represented.
+The skylines of San Francisco and Las Vegas were rebuilt at Legoland California and you’ll see lots of British sights at Legoland Windsor.
+Here at Legoland Dubai, the focus is obviously on the Middle East.
 Striking elements are a 17-metre tall replica of the Burj Khalifa, the skyline of Sheikh Zayed Road (Dubai’s busiest highway) and an impressive Lego version of Burj Al Arab.
 I’m also encountering some stunning replicas of the Taj Mahal and the stone-carved city of Petra.

 With a total of approximately 20 million (!)
 Lego bricks, Miniland is the unparalleled highlight of Legoland Dubai.
 Besides, Miniland is located in the centre of the park and it connects the various areas with each other.
 It may be nice to know that this version of Miniland is completely indoors and air-conditioned.
-So it’s not just the most impressive part of the park; it’s also the ultimate location to cool down.
+So it’s not just the most impressive part of the park; it’s also the ultimate location to cool down during those hot days.

 WORTH A VISIT?

-My visit to Legoland Dubai may be one of the shortest in history, but I don’t feel like I’ve missed anything.
-I’m not a part of Legoland’s targeted audience and therefore, most attractions fail to impress me.
+Our visit to Legoland Dubai may have been short, but it doesn’t feel like we’ve missed anything.
+We’re not a part of Legoland’s targeted audience and therefore, most attractions fail to impress us.
 Still, I do believe that families with young children can have a great time here.
 The park has a lot of fine family rides, the atmosphere is pleasant and Lego remains one of the world’s strongest brands anyway.
 The only thing which could be improved, is the balance between indoor and outdoor park areas.
-Most of the theme parks in this region are largely covered, so a visit during the Summer months is actually no problem.
+Most of the theme parks in this region are largely covered, so a visit during the summer months is actually no problem.
 Legoland, however, is a fairly standard outdoor park.
-That makes a visit in September a little less obvious.
-It’s literally a challenge to walk through the outdoor areas of the park.
-Great compliments to the staff, by the way.
+That makes it less than ideal to visit this park during the hottest days of summer.
+My compliments to the staff, by the way.
 They do their jobs in a very professional way, despite the heat.

 What’s your favourite Legoland theme park?
 Have you been able to visit the park in Dubai yet?
 What’s the nicest Lego structure in Miniland?
 Share your thoughts in the comments section at the bottom of this page.